action

 REPORT VETERINARIAN CONCERNS

-If you know or suspect a breeder is conducting medical procedures without a veterinary license or the veterinarian is acting improperly, report it to the Minnesota Board of Veterinary Medicine.
+If you know or suspect a person or business is conducting medical procedures on animals without a veterinary license or the veterinarian is acting improperly, report it to the Minnesota Board of Veterinary Medicine.
 The Board has an online complaint form and can take disciplinary action.

 REPORT ENVIRONMENTAL CONCERNS

-If you suspect a breeder is polluting the land, water or air through improper disposal of feces, urine and carcasses (or causing noise pollution due to excessive barking), report it to the Environmental Services Department in your county.
-If it's a large kennel (over 1,000 dogs), also report it to the Minnesota Pollution Control Agency.
+If you suspect a person or business involved in animal production is polluting the land, water or air through improper disposal of feces, urine and carcasses (or causing noise pollution due to excessive barking), report it to the Environmental Services Department in your county.

 • Environmental Services Dept. (contact your county)